Somatic De-Armouring versus Body De-Armouring | What’s the Difference?

 Breathwork - eBook

-Just as one can use various types of massage modalities in Body Dearmouring, you’ll find that specific Somatic De-Armouring therapies use a certain combination of the practices mentioned above, which often defines the type of Somatic Therapy, like NeuroAffective Touch, Hakomi Method, or Somatic Experiencing, and so on.
+Just as one can use various types of massage modalities in Body Dearmouring, you’ll find that specific Somatic De-Armouring therapies use a certain combination of the practices mentioned above, which often defines the type of Somatic Therapy, such as NeuroAffective Touch, Hakomi Method, or Somatic Experiencing, and so on.

 Nevertheless, Body De-Armouring may also use techniques that are typically attributed to Somatic De-Armouring, but just as massage often plays a minor part in the former, the typical “somatic techniques” are usually likewise of lesser importance in Body De-Armouring.